SILVIACAS/pdsnd_github/README.md

 Bikeshare

 ### Description
-Analyzing data from different cities, where we want to understand the users of the bike, the time they spend on the ride and the most common stations.
+Analyzing data from three different cities, we studied the behavior of the user of bike rental.

 ### Files used

-csv with data from the cities
+csv with data from the new york city, washington and chicago.